|

 the Light Company and the Grenadier Company, were the elite

-so useful that whole Regiments of Light troops were raised
+were so useful that whole Regiments of Light troops were

 A

-two Majors, ten Captains, and below them the Lieutenants and
+with two Majors, ten Captains, and below them the Lieutenants

-Ensigns.
-None of these officers would have received any formal
+and Ensigns.
+None of these officers would have received

-training; that was reserved for officers of the Engineers
+any formal training; that was reserved for officers of the

-and the Artillery.
-About one officer in twenty was promoted
+Engineers and the Artillery.
+About one officer in twenty

-from the ranks.
-Normal promotion was by seniority rather than
+was promoted from the ranks.
+Normal promotion was by seniority

-merit but a rich man, as long as he had served a minimum period
+rather than merit but a rich man, as long as he had served

 Table